-IPL 2019: Analyzing Strengths and Weaknesses of RCB
+IPL 2019: Explained the Strengths and Weakness of RCB

 Virat Kohli and AB de Villiers, the highlight as we look at the strengths and weakness(es) of Royal Challengers Bangalore (RCB) for IPL 2019.